Economics 1 - Principles of Economics » Summer 2020 » Quiz

 If a competitive firm experiences a shift in costs of production that decreases marginal costs at all levels of output,

-the firm's demand curve will also shift to the left.
+D. the firm's marginal cost curve will shift to the left.

 Question #10